aio-libs/aiohttp-security/docs/reference.rst

    :param request: :class:`aiohttp.web.Request` object.

-.. func:: login_required
+.. decorator:: login_required

    Decorator for handlers that checks if user is authorized.

-   Raises `aiohttp.web.HTTPUnauthorized` if user is not authorized.
+   Raises :class:`aiohttp.web.HTTPUnauthorized` if user is not authorized.

-.. coroutinefunction:: has_permission(permission)
+.. decorator:: has_permission(permission)

    Decorator for handlers that checks if user is authorized and has correct permission.

-   Raises `aiohttp.web.HTTPUnauthorized` if user is not authorized.
+   Raises :class:`aiohttp.web.HTTPUnauthorized` if user is not authorized.
-   Raises `aiohttp.web.HTTPForbidden` if user is authorized but has no access rights.
+   Raises :class:`aiohttp.web.HTTPForbidden` if user is authorized but has no access rights.

    :param str permission: requested :term:`permission`.